lvgl/lvgl/README.md

 See [CONTRIBUTING.md](https://github.com/littlevgl/lvgl/blob/master/docs/CONTRIBUTING.md)

 ## Donate
-If you are pleased with the graphics library and found it useful please support its further development:
+If you are pleased with the graphics library, found it useful or be happy with the support you got, please help its further development:

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GJV3SC5EHDANS)